Stimulus Control Therapy for Insomnia

 Are you ready?

-woman with childrenEnroll in my six-week insomnia coaching course and you will rediscover what it feels like to live a life independently of sleep.
+woman with childrenIf you enroll in my insomnia coaching course you will rediscover what it feels like to live a life independently of sleep.

-You will move away from struggling with wakefulness and all the thoughts and feelings that often come with insomnia.
+You will move away from struggling with insomnia and all the difficult thoughts and feelings that often come with it.

-Are you ready to move away from the struggle?
+Are you ready to move away from the endless and exhausting struggle?

 Not ready for the Insomnia Coach course just yet?